Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to score more than 75 points in four of 10 games this season.
+- Kent State and its opponents have gone over the current 75-point total in four of 10 games (40%) this season.

-- Akron's games have gone over 75 points in just one opportunity this season.
+- Akron's games have gone over 75 points in only one opportunity this season.

 - The combined points per game average of the two teams, 53.9, is 21.1 points fewer than Saturday's over/under.

-- The 75.5 points per game these two squads have allowed their opponents to score this season are 0.5 more than the 75 total in this contest.
+- These two squads surrender a combined 75.5 points per game, 0.5 more than this contest's over/under.

-- Golden Flashes games have an average total of 67.2 points this season, 7.8 fewer than Saturday's over/under.
+- The Golden Flashes and their opponents score an average of 67.2 points per game, 7.8 fewer than Saturday's total.

 Kent State Stats and Trends

-- In Kent State's 10 games this year, it has four wins against the spread.

-- The Golden Flashes have covered the spread once this season when favored by 13.5 points or more (in two chances).
+- The Golden Flashes have been favored by 13.5 points or more two times this season and covered the spread in one of them.

-- Kent State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- When Kent State scores more than 38.7 points, it is 3-0 against the spread and 3-0 overall.
+- When Kent State records more than 38.7 points, it is 3-0 against the spread and 3-0 overall.

 - This year, the Golden Flashes have eight turnovers, three fewer than the Zips have takeaways (11).